 Are all FreeCell games winnable?

 Nearly every FreeCell game can be won.
 Only a very few FreeCell games are unwinnable.
-Using the basic deal numbering system that virtually all FreeCell games use, game #11982 is the first unwinnable game of FreeCell.
+Using the basic deal numbering system that most FreeCell games use, game #11982 is the first unwinnable game of FreeCell.

 What is the history of FreeCell?